 (1 90) + (2 130) + (2 170) + (2 170) = 1,030 minutes

 My total time was 970 minutes, or just over 16 hours.
-If you're checking the math against the total test time, you notice that I came in under the scheduled time.
+If you're checking the math against the full test time, you notice that I came in under the scheduled time.
 No, I didn't rush through these tests as quickly as possible.
-Since I took the Cloud Practitioner test near the end, I finished it in only 30 minutes.
+However, since I took the Cloud Practitioner test near the end, I finished it in only 30 minutes.
 I recommend using the allotted time for every test.

 My costs were as follows: